 Ebenezer K. Flomo

 Ebenezer K. Flomo is a graduate student at Augsburg College in the Master of Arts in Education program pursuing a Secondary Education licensure in Social Studies.
 He completed his student teaching in the fall of 2014.
-Ebenezer is a co-founder and co-president of EASTSA, a group dedicated to supporting and encouraging current and future African teachers.
+Ebenezer is currently completing his Masters courses.
 As an EAST leader, he has been invited to speak at the University of Minnesota’s College of Education as part of a monthly series called “Diversity Dialogues” and the NCTE (National Council of Teachers of English) Annual convention in November 2014.

 Hamdi Salad is an MAE student at Augsburg College pursuing K-12 Special Education Licensure.
 Salad graduated from the University of Minnesota in 2011 where she majored in Sociology and English.
 She currently teaches fifth grade at Metro Charter Schools.
 She mentors at an after school program for minority students.
 She has a personal interest in breaking the stigma that Somali parents have of special education and its services.
 Salad believes that learning can only take place with the collaboration between students, teachers, and parents.